Contents

 This section assesses your child’s ability to reason with information and solve problems using interactive puzzles.
 They will need to show sustained thinking, and use trial and error, to work through the puzzle.

-Atom Assessments are taken online and consist of multiple choice questions.
-Your child’s test will be automatically marked by computer, reducing any potential for human error.
+Quest assessments are taken online and consist of multiple-choice questions.
+Technology automatically marks your child’s test, reducing any potential for human error.

 Some schools choose to include an optional creative writing task.
 If your target school sets this task, it will be marked by examiners.